usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ### Floating point and vector math on an FPGA

-To have any hope at running the ray marching algorithm, we need a fractional representation that will run on the FPGA.
+To have any hope of running the ray marching algorithm, we need a fractional representation that will run on the FPGA.
 The traditional solution to this problem is using a fixed-point representation, but this comes with trade-offs either in magnitude or precision.
 Because ray marching operates over a wide range of magnitudes, fixed-point was off the table.
 We instead decided to use the [1.8.18 floating-point implementation](https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HPS_peripherials/Floating_Point_index.html) written by past students and improved by Bruce Land.